PoglyApp/pogly-documentation/use/widgetElement.md

 Due to Widgets actually being just an iframe, getting the widget to be the correct size can be a bit difficult.
 A sure way to make widget content to be the same size as the actual widget element, consider creating a div container and setting the container width and height to `100vw` and `100vh`.
 There might still be a little border between the widget content and widget element but you can get rid of that by setting the widget content's `body` margin to 0.

+Scaling anything (including text) inside the widget should be done using `vw` and `vh` to make sure the text is correct size both in the editor and overlay.

 If you're feeling lazy, just copy this into your `style` tab.

 ```